 PS – If you want a guided tour with the kids, we recommend this one.
 It’s affordable and only an hour.

-James Deering was an industrialist and antique collector from Paris that built a grand home just outside Miami, which is now the Vizcaya Museum.
+James Deering was an industrialist and antique collector from Paris who built a grand home just outside Miami, which is now the Vizcaya Museum.

 Are young kids going to LOVE this place?
-Probably not…but it is great for older kids to get a glimpse of European architecture..and everyone is going to love the gardens on the water, and labyrinth.
-And on many Sundays they offer super family programs.
+Probably not, but it is great for older kids to get a glimpse of European architecture, and everyone is going to love the gardens on the water, and the labyrinth.

-Skip the guided tour, and go at your own pace…and if the kids will allow, dress them in their cutest for photos…this is a popular photo spot for wedding and quinceanera…the backdrops are gorgeous.
+Skip the guided tour, and go at your own pace.
+If the kids will allow it, dress them in their cutest for photos — this is a popular photo spot for wedding and quinceanera…the backdrops are gorgeous.

 The Coral Castle might appear uninteresting to those who don’t know the story…so be sure to share this tale of true love before visiting.

 Latvian Edward Leedskalnin loved a woman 10 years his junior and was all set to marry her, when she cancelled the wedding the day prior.
 In a pledge to his love for her, he set to building her a monument that is now Coral Castle.